Red Hat Security Advisory: OpenJDK 11.0.23 Security Update for Portable Linux Builds

 Technical Summary

-The Red Hat Security Advisory RHSA-2024:1817 addresses four vulnerabilities in the java-1.8.0-openjdk packages for Red Hat Enterprise Linux 7.
-The vulnerabilities include CVE-2024-21011 (long exception message leading to crash), CVE-2024-21068 (integer overflow in C1 compiler address generation), CVE-2024-21085 (Pack200 excessive memory allocation), and CVE-2024-21094 (C2 compilation failure due to exceeding _node_regs array).
+The java-1.8.0-openjdk packages for Red Hat Enterprise Linux 7 contain four security vulnerabilities: CVE-2024-21011 (long exception message leading to crash), CVE-2024-21068 (integer overflow in C1 compiler address generation), CVE-2024-21085 (Pack200 excessive memory allocation), and CVE-2024-21094 (C2 compilation failure due to exceeded _node_regs array).
 These issues affect the OpenJDK 8 Java Runtime Environment and Software Development Kit.
-Red Hat has provided updated packages to fix these issues, and all running OpenJDK Java instances must be restarted after applying the update.
+Red Hat has issued a security advisory (RHSA-2024:1817) providing updated packages to address these vulnerabilities.
+The advisory rates the impact as moderate and instructs users to apply the update and restart all OpenJDK Java instances for the fixes to take effect.

 Potential Impact